Ranchi district: Education

 Ranchi district boasts of many premier institutes in the field of higher education.
-This may be a reason that Ranchi has an average literacy rate of 77.13%(census 2011), higher than the national average of 74.04%: male literacy is 85.63%, and female literacy is 68.2%.Some of the popular schools for education in ranchi are Loyola Convent School, Delhi Public School, Jawahar Vidya Mandir, Kairali School, St.Xavier's School, St. Thomas School and Bishop Westcott.
+This may be a reason that Ranchi has an average literacy rate of 77.13% (census 2011), higher than the national average of 74.04%: male literacy is 85.63%, and female literacy is 68.2%.
+Notable schools in Ranchi include Delhi Public School, Ranchi, Kairali School and St. Thomas School, Ranchi.

-Ranchi University, presently comprising 35 constituent colleges and 29 affiliated colleges, was established in 1960.
-One of its constituent college, St. Xavier's College at Ranchi was established in 1944.
-Birla Institute of Technology at Mesra, Ranchi was established in 1955.
-Birsa Agricultural University at Ranchi was established in 1981.